muradgm/JS-Skill-Assessment/README.md

 ## Future Plans

-- Adding more questions to the JavaScript test simulator.
+- Adding more questions to the JavaScript test simulator to improve its functionality and user experience.
-- Expanding the simulator to include tests for React, HTML, CSS, MongoDB, NodeJS, and TypeScript.
+- Expanding the simulator to include tests for React, HTML, CSS, MongoDB, NodeJS, and TypeScript to cover a wider range of technologies.
+- Planning to create an API to store all questions and create a backend for easier management and updates.

 ## Notes

 - Please keep in mind that the test questions and answers are for simulation only, so it's not the actual test questions.
 - Please check the 'send me my score' and add your email to receive the test questions and answers

 ## License